A real condition with a very unfortunate name.

 For me, one of the aggravating issues was getting my wisdom teeth out while living in a region of the country where I have severe allergies.
 Wisdom teeth surgery equals antibiotics and high dose NSAIDs, both of which kill off healthy gut bacteria, lower levels of diamine oxidase (the enzyme our bodies use to clear histamine) and invite the spread of pathogens, like Candida, that can help cause reaction to high histamine food, or really just cause immune cells to go haywire in the first place.

-Remember, all food contains some histamine.
+But remember, all food contains some histamine.
 Even if you suspect you have an issue with histamine intolerance, you are not permanently unable to deal with histamine, you just need to do some digging to get a handle on what is the primary driver behind your overactive immune system.

 Consider this quote from Chris Kresser: